mkierzenka/SWDevProj/report/doc.md

       from the KVStore, and others are doing both.
 Program tests that the KVStore can be read from and written to concurrently by using messaging in a network layer.
     * Wordcount: tests the functionality of fromVisitor, which allows the user to pass in a writer and generate a dataframe by visiting that writer.
-This program tests a Summer writer, which takes in an SIMAP of words that appear in a file to the number of occurrences in that file.
+This program tests a Summer writer, which takes in an SIMap of words that appear in a file to the number of occurrences in that file.
     * Linus: calculates the degrees of Linus.
 Uses the sorer to read in large .sor files describing the users, projects, and commits to those projects